The Corsair Proved That Early Technical Setbacks Can Be Overcome

-On February 13th 1943, the Vought F4U Corsair flew its first operational mission when Guadalcanal-based Marine Fighter Squadron 124 (VMF-124) F4U-1 Corsairs escorted U. S. Army Air Corps B-24 Liberator bombers on a raid against Kahili Airfield on Bougainville.
+On 13 February 1943, the Vought F4U Corsair flew its first operational mission when Guadalcanal-based Marine Fighter Squadron ONE TWO FOUR (VMF-124) F4U-1 Corsairs escorted U. S. Army Air Corps B-24 Liberator bombers on a raid against Kahili Airfield on Bougainville.
 They encountered no enemy aircraft on the mission.
 This mission was the culmination of years of design and development work on what is perhaps the easiest of all World War II aircraft to recognize due to its unique wing design.

 The Corsair’s aerodynamics were an advance over those of contemporary naval fighters such as the F4F Wildcat.
 The F4U was the first U.S. Navy aircraft to feature landing gear that retracted into a fully enclosed wheel well.
 The oil coolers were mounted in the center-section of the wings, alongside the supercharger air intakes, and used openings in the leading edges of the wings, rather than protruding scoops.
 Fuselage panels were made of aluminum and were spot-welded to the fuselage frames instead of riveted to them.
 But the Corsair’s outer wing panels and control surfaces were fabric-covered.